middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/dsql-signer/+page.md

 - Lambda is required to have IAM permission for `dsql:DbConnect` (non-admin role) or `dsql:DbConnectAdmin` (admin role) on the cluster ARN.
 - DSQL connections always use port `5432`, database `postgres`, and require SSL.
+- The token only authenticates the connection: [after the connection is established, the connection remains valid even if the authentication token expires](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/SECTION_authentication-token.html).
 - Region is taken from the default credential provider chain (e.g. `AWS_REGION`); cross-region access is not a supported DSQL pattern.

 ## Sample usage